thedynamiclinker/sudocode/lib/bbl1.o.md

 ![[bible-git-blame-07.jpg]]

 0: Some of the authors are really good storytellers.
-Others are basically bureaucrats who write the super boring repetitive stuff.
+Others are basically bureaucrats who write the super boring repetitive boilerplate stuff.

 1: Ok, definitely starting to get some code base vibes here.

 0: Definitely.
 It's the best and worst writing of all time.
-Same as all codebases.
+Same as codebases.

 1: Is the whole thing like this?